YDub12/Project-three-final/README.md

 Initial design was built on hthe basic game design and mapped out roughly here

 ![Process map](https://raw.githubusercontent.com/YDub12/Project-three-final/refs/heads/main/assets/images/Process%20map%20-%20version%201.PNG)

+Each function was then built and tested against a main function
 ## Features
 * Play Against the Computer: The player battles an AI opponent.
 The player places ships manually, while the computer places ships randomly using "random" which has been imported at the top of the script.
 * Interactive Game Board: The game shows a 5x5 grid where the player can strike at different coordinates to find and sink the opponent's ships.